MicrosoftDocs/defender-docs/defender-endpoint/microsoft-defender-core-service-overview.md

 Review [Microsoft Defender for Endpoint data storage and privacy](/microsoft-365/security/defender-endpoint/data-storage-privacy).

 #### Can I enforce the Microsoft Defender Core service stays running as an Administrator?
-You can enforce it by using any of these management tools:
+Yes, you can enforce it by using any of these management tools:

 - Configuration Manager co-management
 - Group Policy